Darkmatter126ms/Wealth-Wellness-Hub/WealthWell_Demo_Script.md

 ## [DASHBOARD & WEALTH WALLET — 0:50–1:40]
 *[Screen: dashboard overview → Wealth Wallet]*

-Right away, you can see your **total net worth** across every asset class.
+For the first time, you can see your **entire financial life** in one place.
 Cash, CPF, equities, REITs, crypto, property, even your car.
 This is your **Wealth Wallet**, a single, unified view that simply doesn't exist anywhere else in one place.

 You can add assets in seconds.
 I'll add a quick equity holding here — *[demo adding asset]* — and the dashboard updates live.
 Allocation charts, net worth, everything recalculates instantly.